fsharp/fslang-design/RFCs/FS-1052-isbyreflike-on-structs.md

 # Detailed design
 [design]: #detailed-design

-Here is an example of a typical readonly struct in F#:
+Here is an example of what declaring a ref struct would look like in F#:
 ```fsharp
 open System.Runtime.CompilerServices